wheynelau/wheynelau/README.md

 <h3 align "center"> Goals for 2023 </h3>

-- Work on DevOps
+- Improve DevOps
-- Develop and deploy AI solutions
+- Dive deeper into the fundamentals of ML, such as computer architecture and mathematics.
-- Git gud
+- Learn rust (hopefully)

 <h3 align "center"> Mindset </h3>